microsoft/TemplateStudio/docs/UWP/projectTypes/navigationpane.md

 }
 ```

-You can see an example of an advanced use of `CommandBar` and `NavigationViewHeaderBehavior` in the InkPages in *WinTS*.
+You can see an example of an advanced use of `CommandBar` and `NavigationViewHeaderBehavior` in the InkPages in *TS*.

 When using MVVMBasic, MVVMLight, Caliburn or Prism, you can use x:Bind to bind properties to your ViewModel, associated to the HeaderContext.